 Agreed by Governors: January 2018

-Amended: June 2021 Next Review: June 2023 Committee: Inclusion
+Last Review: June 2023

+Next Review: January 2024, in conjunction with Behaviour Policy

+Committee: Inclusion

 Background and Rationale

 JCoSS is an inclusive school which welcomes students with a range of learning needs.
 As well as approximately 50 students in the Pears Special Resource Provision (PSRP), there are a similar number of students with ASC in the main school, presenting with varying degrees of complexity.